 - Drone Light Tributes: A high-tech alternative to fireworks or balloon releases, drones are being used to create shapes—such as a heart or a religious symbol—in the night sky.

-- The Intimate Wake: There is a growing move toward small, exclusive evening vigils for immediate family only, followed by a larger public celebration on a different date, such as a Weekend Cremation Services (Options and Timeline).
+- The Intimate Wake: There is a growing move toward small, exclusive evening vigils for immediate family only, followed by a larger public celebration on a different date, often on a weekend when more guests can attend.

 Legalities: The "Night Burial" Question

-A common question we receive is: "Is it legal to have a burial at night?"
+A common question is: "Is it legal to have a burial at night?"

 Generally, the answer is no. Most cemeteries have strict operating hours, typically from sunrise to sunset.
 This is due to safety concerns (the risk of trips and falls in uneven terrain) and local ordinances.